fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 #### HLB requirements

-Skype for Business Server doesn't have a lot of cookie-based affinity requirements.
+Skype for Business Server doesn't have many cookie-based affinity requirements.
 So you don't need to use a cookie-based persistence **unless** (and this is Skype for Business Server 2015-specific) you'll have Lync Server 2010 Front End Servers or Front End pools in your Skype for Business Server environment.
 They would need cookie-based affinity in the configuration method recommended for Lync Server 2010.

 > [!NOTE]
 > If you decide to turn on cookie-based affinity for your HLB, there won't be a problem doing so, even if your environment doesn't need it.